R.C. Pro-Am: Gameplay

 Track items are collectable by driving over them.
 "Tune-up items" include turbo acceleration, "hotter engines" for higher top speed, and "super sticky tires" for traction and cornering; these additional abilities are displayed on the "track conditions" screen between races.
 Collectable weapons can temporarily disable other vehicles; missiles stop opponents from the front, and bombs from the rear.
 Collectable ammunition appears as a star, and carries over to the next race.
-Collectable roll cages protect cars from crash damage, stationary zippers give cars an extra speed boost, and bonus letters give large point bonuses and an upgraded car when collecting all of "NINTENDO" ("CHAMPION" in the Rare Replay version).
+Collectable roll cages protect cars from crash damage, stationary zippers give cars an extra speed boost, and bonus letters give large point bonuses and an upgraded car when all letters spelling "NINTENDO" ("CHAMPION" in the Genesis and Rare Replay versions) are collected.
 The standard truck upgrades to a faster 4-Wheeler and then to the fastest Off Roader.
 Hazards include oil slicks which spin cars out of control, water puddles and rain squalls slow them down, pop-up barriers crash cars, and skulls decrease ammunition.
 Excessive use of projectile weaponry makes the yellow car accelerate to 127 mph, which cannot be matched by the player.

 The Sega Genesis version, Championship Pro-Am, features some gameplay differences from the NES version.
 Players race against five other vehicles instead of three, but must still place in the top three to move to the next track.
-Race records are saved, and players are prompted to enter a name before the game start.
+Race records are saved, and players are prompted to enter a name before the game starts.